neet813/freezer-robot/README.md

 ## 🤝 **Want to Build One?**

-1. Fork this repo
+1. Check the cost breakdown above
+2. Order components from PARTS.md
-2. Follow the build guide
+3. Follow the wiring guide
+4. Flash the code
+5. Mount on your fridge!
-3. Add your own personality
+6. Add your own personality
-4. Share your version!

 **Tag me:** [@just_nav.neet](https://instagram.com/just_nav.neet) (I'd love to see your builds!)